johnuera/playwright-cshtml-renderer/README.md

-# Invoice / Label Generator
+# PDF Generator - Playwright + dotnet

 A .NET project that generates invoices and shipping labels using:

 - Razor (CSHTML) templates
 - RazorLight for server-side rendering
-- Playwright for PDF / screenshot generation
+- Playwright for PDF / PDF generation
 - ZXing.Net for barcode generation

 ---